wimhaanstra/emproto/README.md

 npx tsx clitest stop
 ```

-***IMPORTANT NOTE***
+# IMPORTANT NOTE

 The CLI runner makes it easy to quickly run start/stop commands.
 But each start c.q. stop will
-cause both the EVSE's AC phase relays as well as the car's high-voltage DC contactors to engage c.q. disengage.
+cause both the EVSE's AC phase relays and the car's high-voltage DC contactors to engage c.q. disengage.
 Doing this too often in quick succession **will wear these parts**!

+The same goes for the library's `chargeStart` and `chargeStop` methods; your app should block excessive
+starts and stops in short timespans.

+Note that exact behavior may differ by car; some cars leave their contactors engaged for a short while (30 seconds
+to a minute) after a session is stopped **normally** (using `chargeStop`, with the CP pin still connected -- not
+when unplugged hot).
+For such cars, starting a new session before the contactors have disengaged will not cause wear,
+and your app could start a new session (e.g. using a different amperage for solar charging) immediately.
+It will
+probably still take a minute or so for that new session to ramp up to maximum current.
+I do not have a list of cars
+with their actual behavior (which may vary by model year or even software version), you'd have to figure that out
+yourself.
+In some cases the (dis)engagement of the contactors can be audible.